Preschool Leaf Activities: How to Investigate Leaves

 When kids finish selecting their favorite, you can calculate and analyze the data with them.

-Additional Preschool Leaf Activities
+Additional Autumn Leaf Activities for Preschoolers

 You can also do some other activities related to leaves.
 Here are a few ideas: